angr/angr-doc/docs/states.md

 As you can see, in order to go down the `state1` path, you must have given as a password the backdoor string "SOSNEAKY".
-In order to go down the `state2` path, you must have given something _besides_ "SOSNEAKY". z3 has helpfully provided one of the millions of strings fitting this criteria.
+In order to go down the `state2` path, you must have given something _besides_ "SOSNEAKY". z3 has helpfully provided one of the billions of strings fitting this criteria.

 Fauxware was the first program angr's symbolic execution ever successfully worked on, back in 2013.
 By finding its backdoor using angr you are participating in a grand tradition of having a bare-bones understanding of how to use symbolic execution to extract meaning from binaries!